jwetzell/showbridge/README.md

   - run: `cd cli && npm run start -- -c config.json`
     - see [CLI Usage](#cli-usage) for more flags
     - if no config file is specified then a [default config](sample/config/default.json) will be used
-  - to run the launcher (these steps will also build the webui)
+  - to run the launcher
     - `cd launcher`
     - `npm run start`